 “All money and other assets, including property, that are raised, earned, or otherwise received in the name of and for the benefit of Girl Scouting must be held and authorized by a Girl Scout council or Girl Scouts of the USA.
 Such money and other assets must be used for the purposes of Girl Scouting.”

-—“ Ownership of Assets,” page 20, Blue Book of Basic Documents 2022
+“Ownership of Assets,” page 20, Blue Book of Basic Documents 2023

-Making s’mores under the stars, creating a lasting impact on your community, or ordering supplies for an eye-opening STEM project—there are limitless ways to put troop proceeds toward dynamic Girl Scout experiences!
+Making s’mores under the stars, creating a lasting impact in your community, or ordering supplies for an eye-opening STEM project—there are limitless ways to put troop proceeds toward dynamic Girl Scout experiences!
 There are a few things, however, that don’t qualify for “purposes of Girl Scouting,” for instance, using troop proceeds to purchase memberships in or uniforms for another organization.
-We encourage all councils to remind their volunteers of this policy in order to protect the all-girl environment and to avoid diversion of Girl Scout funds.
+We encourage all councils to remind their volunteers of this policy to protect the all-girl environment and to avoid diversion of Girl Scout funds.

-Councils also work with vendors to offer magazine subscriptions, nut and candy products for the Fall Product Sweets 'N' Treats program.
-These companies are Ashdon Farms, Trophy Nut and M2 Media group.
+Citrus Council also works with vendors to offer magazine subscriptions, nut, and candy products, for the fall product program.
+These companies are Ashdon Farms, and M2 Media Group.
 Each provides online tools and activities for girls to download.
-Magazine selection and sales may take place online—check with your council for more details.
+Magazine selection and sales may take place online—check with GSC for more details.

 As your Girl Scouts grow, your role will evolve from a hands-on one to providing oversight and support where needed.
-No matter your girls’ ages, remember that volunteers and parents/caregivers do not sell the product.
+No matter their ages, remember that volunteers and parents/caregivers do not sell the product.
 Your role is to encourage your girls and let their entrepreneurial spirit soar.
 Learning by doing is exactly how your girls develop the business savvy and communication skills that will empower them to reach any goals they set for themselves.

 The Girl Scout Cookie Program and the Fall Product Sweets ‘N’ Treats Program can be exhilarating and busy times during the troop year, but you’re never alone in your efforts!
 You can reach out to your Community Product Chairs when you’re feeling stuck.